Last Updated on by Karl

 I don’t expect Steph, Gordon, Christina, or any other super busy celebrity to waste their valuable time answering my questions, even if I’m dropping $180 for their course.

-But MC really shouldn’t make such a big deal out of their community as if it were a major selling point.
+But Masterclass really shouldn’t make such a big deal out of their community as if it were a major selling point.
 Most of the community areas are dead, and some are just MC staff grasping at straws to try to make a convo.
 Like, “How has Gordon inspired you!?!?”

 I went to the community for an economics course and it was basically just one guy ranting about “leftist” politics in the forum.
 Yeahhhhh, no thanks.